SkautDevs/kissj/README.md

 - [PHPStan](https://phpstan.org/) for static typechecking
 - & more in `composer.json`

-# Backlog
+### Backlog & roadmap

-Backlog is in project GitHub issues
+Backlog is in project GitHub issues, roadmap is in project GitHub milestones

-# Standards

-- PSR-3 for logging
-- PSR-4 for autoloading
-- PSR-7 for HTTP requests/responses
-- PSR-15 for middlewares
-- directories honoring Separation of Concerns
-- KISS + YAGNI

 # Possible problems & fixes

-#### STMP connection error
+### STMP connection error

  - if TLS is not working correctly (for gmail especially), try set `'SMTPAuth' => false` and/or `'disable_tls' => true`

-#### Local mail service
+### Local mail service

  - use Mailhog at `http://localhost:8025/`

-#### User cannot log in - after click it stays on "insert mail" page

- - try what function `session_start()` returns
- - if false, it probably cannot write session into filesystem
- - make path from `session_save_path()` writable
+# HOWTOs

+### How to change docker image

+ - for PHP edit file `deploy/container_images/php/Containerfile-ubi`
+ - run build `docker build . -f deploy/container_images/php/Containerfile-ubi -t quay.io/kissj/php-ubi`
+ - pull new images from server `docker-compose pull`

-## External deals usage
+### External deals usage

 Kissj can be used to collect data from external deals, momentarily from Google Forms.
 From paid user you can click to "Fill up some form" and it will redirect you to Google Form with your TIE code used as user handle.